Gharbaoui/stm32_spi_driver/README.md

 	* my spi driver will be full-duplex so i need to set bit 15 to 0

 BIDIO: sets the direction of data transfer if we set to use half-duplex in this case we are not

+CRCEN: configure cyclic redundcy check which i will not cover

+CRCNEXT is related so ignore them also

+DFF: dasta frame format	set it to 0 to indicate 8-bit data frame

+RXONLY: receive only mode enabled set it to 0 for full duplex

+SSM: `(Software slave management) bit 9 determines how the slave select pin
+	is controlled there are two ways to manage the slave selec pin through hardware or through software
+	when this bit is 0 SS is managed by hardware 1 managed by software`

 ````

 ### Random info (this is just me reading more about spi of stm32)